beatajoh/a_star/interface/README.md

 * If we don't want to have to do reachability analysis manually for Dijkstra, Random path, Step-by-step algorithms:
     * add reachability analysis as an automatic step before some of the attack simulations.
     * or change all_parents_visited (in attack_simulations.py) function to check reachability.
+* The object class (objclass) of attack steps is not checked by the graph algorithms and step-by step attack simulation.
+This means that e.g. UnknownSoftwareVulnerability attack steps are included in the resulting paths.